blalop/pkdb/_posts/2021-02-18-revert-last-commit.md

 categories: git
 ---

-Undo last commit with another commit:
+When we want to undo the changes of a commit with another commit (sort of rollback):

 {% highlight bash %}
 git revert HEAD